sdaau/openjscad_example_selfhost_spa_webpage/README.md

 * An application that can run from a local web server (see also: [Getting web JSCAD example to work locally · Issue #632 · jscad/OpenJSCAD.org](https://github.com/jscad/OpenJSCAD.org/issues/632))
 * Loading of a `.jscad` script through [XHR](https://en.wikipedia.org/wiki/XMLHttpRequest) (which triggers [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) security)
-* Passing of a 3D object parameter through a query string, and recalculation of 3D scene based on it
+* Passing of a 3D object (numeric) parameter through a query string, and recalculation of 3D scene based on it
 * Patching of the `min.js` engine (required since OpenJSCAD is a library built with [Node.js](https://en.wikipedia.org/wiki/Node.js) packages, and then "bundled" with [browserify](http://browserify.org/)), so that data can be exchanged between the browser `window` and the .jscad [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) (see [openjscad_min_js_231d3c6.patch](https://github.com/sdaau/openjscad_example_selfhost_spa_webpage/blob/master/_files/openjscad_min_js_231d3c6.patch))
 * Animation (based on [OpenJSCAD clock animation - profOnno/clock.jscad · GitHub](https://gist.github.com/profOnno/43871c166115540ee8b843a0f769f534); see also [Animation?
 Does $t work in OpenJSCAD ? · Issue #38 · jscad/OpenJSCAD.org](https://github.com/jscad/OpenJSCAD.org/issues/38))
 * 2D projection of a 3D object, converted to SVG using OpenJSCAD's serializer, and adding it to the HTML document for display (see also [Enhancement: Projections · Issue #99 · jscad/OpenJSCAD.org](https://github.com/jscad/OpenJSCAD.org/issues/99))